nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Command History

 Command history is a feature that aims to improve the user experience for experienced users by allowing them to quickly navigate through their history of commands to make minor changes.
-Many features were inspired from Macbook's Bash shell
+Many features were inspired from macOS's Bash shell

 **Implementation**
 An array list was used to store the history of commands and an index to indicate which command is the history currently